 We believe in people.

 Food citizenship is a movement of individuals and organisations across the food system.
 It is rooted in an increasingly shared belief that people want to and can shape the food system for the better, given the right conditions.

-The movement builds on the New Citizenship Project’s Food Citizenship report, and public research gathered by the Food Ethics Council between January 2018 and January 2022.
+The movement builds on the New Citizenship Project’s Food Citizenship report, and public research gathered by the Food Ethics Council since January 2018.

 A new era is emerging in today’s UK food and farming sector: the era of the food citizen.

 Our identity, our role in the food system and our relationship with our food and with nature, are all being reassessed, particularly as social and environmental concerns take centre-stage in public interest.

 Consumerism drives short-term behaviour, urging us to think in the here-and-now and pushing us to compete for the best deals of the day.
 But there is an increasing understanding that people are naturally collaborative, open and willing to share.

 When we are treated as citizens, our compassionate values build a shared sense of belonging and community which means we are more trusting, more inclined to join with others, and more likely to find the courage to take action.

 our food system is stuck because we are thinking small…